ARNOLDACHIKI/ARNOLDACHIKI/README.md

 ARNOLD ACHIK
-a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA I am passionyate about AI and machine learning  j
+a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA I am passionyate about AI and machine learning